Prepared Meals Community Grant Application

 Use of Funds:

-• Subcontractor shall purchase all proposed supplies no later than 1 month (30 days) from date of receiving the award check.
-For services, food, and ongoing expenses exceeding one month, but no more than 1-year (360 days), grant recipients will provide updates on the usage of grant funds in each of the mandatory reports during the grant period.
+• Subcontractor shall purchase all proposed supplies no later than one month (30 days) from date of receiving the award check.
+For services, food, and ongoing expenses exceeding one month, but no more than one year (360 days), grant recipients will provide updates on the usage of grant funds in each of the mandatory reports during the grant period.

 • ACCFB retains the right to terminate the grant agreement if subcontractor fails to comply with the terms and requirements of the grant agreement.
 Such violations include, but are not limited to, prolonged interruption of services, discontinuation or significant reduction of prepared meals distribution, use of funds for assets and/or services not permitted under terms of grant agreement, failure to present documentation verifying grant approved purchases.
 In the event of termination, subcontractor will be required to return any unspent grant funds or reimburse ACCFB for any funds spent in violation of grant agreement.